 Tadcrafters are a community group based in Tadcaster that get together to make all sorts of crafty things to give away to worthy causes, or to raise funds to keep the group going.
 They make a point of reusing and recycling as much as possible to create items which benefit lots of different types of people.
-You can see their current major project, a mile of bunting, decorating the streets of Tadcaster in preparation for the start of the Tour de Yorkshire on April 29th.

 The Tadcrafters group, was set up after the small Yorkshire town was devastated by floods and the collapse of its bridge in December Year 2015.
 Founder, Su Morgan, explained “Lots of residents turned up to help with the clear-up after the flood.
 I wanted to harness that enthusiasm in the community to keep people supporting the local traders.
 I thought that by getting a group of people together to make bunting it would keep the community spirit alive as well as cheer the place up a bit.
 The target was to decorate the streets in time for the Tour de Yorkshire which was coming through Tadcaster at the end of April 2016.”